 - Hold the outside of your ear and pull it gently upward.

 - With a syringe, send a stream of body-temperature water into your ear.
-(Water that is too cold or too warm can cause dizziness.)
+Water that’s too cold or too warm can cause dizziness.

 - Allow water to drain by tipping your head.

 It might be necessary to do this several times.
 If you often deal with wax buildup, routine ear irrigations may help prevent the condition.